 How can I apply to become a Recognised Agency?

-From August 2018, a range of current Recognised Agencies, and other education agencies will be invited to retain or gain their Recognised Agency status.
-If by 1 September 2018 you have not been invited and believe you meet the requirements to become a Recognised Agency, then you can apply to become one.
-To do this, you need to provide evidence that you meet all requirements (including providing copies of Unconditional Offers of Place for students you have successfully placed at a New Zealand provider) to email@example.com by 1 October 2018.
+As part of the application process, you need to provide evidence that you meet all requirements (including providing copies of Unconditional Offers of Place for students you have successfully placed at a New Zealand provider) to firstname.lastname@example.org by 1 October 2019.
 All information and evidence will be crossed- referenced with other New Zealand government agencies, with the final decision resting with ENZ.

 Do all Student Visa applications earn points?